 By the Numbers

 If you are struggling with a mental illness or substance use disorder (SUD), know that you are not alone.
-Millions of people are affected by behavioral health conditions in America.
+Millions of people in the United States are affected by behavioral health conditions.

 Prevalence of mental health disorders (18+)